Stephen Knight (author): Life and works

-His book Jack the Ripper: The Final Solution (1976) suggested that the Ripper murders were part of a conspiracy between Freemasons and the British Royal Family, a claim which is not accepted by historians.
+His book Jack the Ripper: The Final Solution (1976) suggested that the Ripper murders were part of a conspiracy between Freemasons and the British royal family, a claim which is not accepted by historians.
 Nevertheless, the book became a bestseller, and was the inspiration for several works of fiction, among them the film Murder by Decree (1979) by Bob Clark and the graphic novel From Hell by Alan Moore and Eddie Campbell.
-In 1980, he featured in a documentary film based on his book, produced by R.W.B.
+In 1980, he appeared in a documentary film based on his book, produced by R.W.B.
 Production Australia.

 The Brotherhood (1984) was published at a time when Freemasonry was coming under increasing scrutiny in the United Kingdom.
 Knight's last book before his death was The Killing of Justice Godfrey, exploring the death of Edmund Berry Godfrey in 1678, which had caused widespread anti-Catholic sentiment in England.

 In 1983 he became a religious follower of Bhagwan Shree Rajneesh and, as a part of this interest, took the name Swami Puja Debal.
 He began to experience epileptic seizures in 1977, and in 1980 was discovered to have a brain tumour while taking part in a documentary for the Horizon television series.
 The tumour was removed, but returned in 1984.

-Knight died in July 1985 at the age of 33 while staying with friends at Carradale in Argyllshire.
+Knight died from a brain tumor in July 1985 at the age of 33 while staying with friends at Carradale in Argyllshire.
 He was buried there.

 Private life

-In 1976 he married Margot Kenrick, who had two daughters, Natasha and Nicole, from a previous relationship.
-In the same year the couple had a daughter together, Nanouska Maria Knight.
-The couple later separated, and in November 1980 Knight announced that, when his divorce came through, he would marry Lesley Newson, a 28-year-old researcher on Horizon.
-However, instead the couple later also separated.
+In 1976 he married Margot Kenrick; they had a daughter.
+The couple later separated, and in November 1980 Knight announced that, when his divorce came through, he would marry Lesley Newson, a researcher on Horizon.
+However, the couple later also separated.
 His partner during his last years was Barbara Mary Land.